StephanosPSteer/AUBRUSHLI/README.md

 The tags I believe are fairly standard within Film and TV production.

-If AUBRUSHLI finds a tag it will then look for the rest of the text within the boneyard element and will add the tag and all the text in the boneyard and its surrounding text into a row in a CSV file.
-It also adds the following columns into a row in a CSV file:-
+If AUBRUSHLI finds a tag it will then look for the rest of the text within the boneyard element and will add the tag and all the text in the boneyard and its surrounding text into a row in your CSV file, initially it also adds the following column headers into the top row in your CSV file:-

 'Scene Number',  'Scene Name','TAG','Tagged Resource Required','Surrounding Text', 'Start Line Index', 'Start Char Index', 'End Char Index'